A Game of Pawns: k-Grabbing Pawn Games

 We turn to study the upper bound.
 The following lemma bounds the provides a polynomial bound on the length of a winning play for \PO.
 The core of the proof intuitively shows that we can restrict attention to \PO strategies that grab at least once in a sequence of $|V|$ rounds.
 Otherwise, the game enters a cycle that is winning for \PT.
 We thus obtain a polynomial bound on the length of a winning play for \PO.

-\begin{lemma} Consider an OMVPP $k$-grabbing PAWN-GAME $\G = \zug{V, E, T}$, and an initial configuration $c$ that is winning for \PO.
-Then, \PO has a strategy such that, for every \PT strategy, a target in $T$ is reached within $|V| \cdot (k+1)$ rounds. \end{lemma} \begin{proof} Consider the turn-based game $\G'$ that corresponds to $\G$.
+\begin{lem} Consider an OMVPP $k$-grabbing PAWN-GAME $\G = \zug{V, E, T}$, and an initial configuration $c$ that is winning for \PO.
+Then, \PO has a strategy such that, for every \PT strategy, a target in $T$ is reached within $|V| \cdot (k+1)$ rounds. \end{lem} \begin{proof} Consider the turn-based game $\G'$ that corresponds to $\G$.
 Recall that $c$ is a vertex in $\G'$.
 Fix a \PO memoryless winning \PO strategy in $\G'$, which exists since $\G'$ is a turn-based reachability game.
 Consider some \PT strategy and let $\pi$ be the resulting play.
 We make three observations.
 (1) Each vertex in $\G'$ is visited at most once by $\pi$.
 Otherwise, $\pi$ enters a loop, which is losing for \PO.
 (2) The configurations can be partially ordered: a configuration $(v, P)$ can only be visited before a configuration $(u, P')$, for $P \subseteq P'$.
 Indeed, the only manner in which control of pawns changes is by \PO grabbing, which only adds pawns to the set that he already controls.
 (3) If the game starts from $(v, P)$, then it ends in a configuration $(u, P')$ with $|P'| \leq |P| + k$.
 Indeed, \PO can only grab $k$ times.
-Combining (1)-(3) implies that $\pi$ visits $T$ within $|V| \cdot (k+1)$ rounds. \end{proof} \stam{ Suppose \PO has a winning strategy, and since we consider a reachability objective, in the configuration graph he has one which is a memoryless strategy.
-We call this strategy $\sigma_1$.
-We fix a memoryless strategy of \PT and consider the resulting play $\pi$.
-Suppose for contradiction, we have that $\pi$ visits a target state in more than $n \cdot (k+1)$ steps.
-Since \PO grabs at most $k$ pawns, this implies that there exists a sequence of $n$ steps and a configuration $\zug{v,P}$ within the first $n \cdot (k+1)$ steps such that the configuration $\zug{v,P}$ is visited at least twice in this sequence of $n$ steps.
-This implies that the the play $\pi$ contains an infix which forms a loop on the configuration graph, and \PO does not grab a pawn in this loop.
-Since both players have memoryless strategies, this implies that the play always takes this loop and never reaches a target state contradicting that $\sigma_1$ is winning for \PO.
-This implies that every $n$ steps, \PO should grab at least one pawn and the play thus reaches a target state in $n \cdot (k+1)$ steps. }
+Combining (1)-(3) implies that $\pi$ visits $T$ within $|V| \cdot (k+1)$ rounds. \end{proof}